 Rumor has it that March is National Reading Month, so my reviews this month will be based on two reading apps by Smarty Ears.
 The first summary is about Reading RehabilitationToolkit.
 This app was designed by a speech-language pathologist to improve reading ability in adults with reading difficulties.
 The visuals used in Reading Toolkit are actual photos of objects which best suits adult clients.

 The greatest thing about this toolkit is that it is highly customizable!
-There are nine categories to choose from including: actions, animals, body parts, clothing, colors, food, numbers, objects, and transport.
+There are nine categories to choose from including actions, animals, body parts, clothing, colors, food, numbers, objects, and transport.
 You can also select how many pictures you would like to be shown per item.
 If you need to work on articulation, you can add this to game play by selecting, “Prompt for Voice Recording.”
 It even allows you to activate automatically increasing complexity if the client is successful!
 Automatic Advance allows you to move immediately to the next item without having to hit the “Next” button.
 This feature keeps the game moving forward, but you may want to switch off “Automatic Advance” if you need to take some time to discuss responses.
 As if all of these options weren’t enough, you get one more edit!
 When you tap the “Edit Exercises” link, you are brought to a list of items in each of the nine categories.
-If you want, you can remove items here from game play.
+If you want, you can remove items here from gameplay.

-There are six activities in this app, four of which are matching tasks, one simple comprehension, and one phrase word ordering.
+There are six activities in this app, four of which are matching tasks, one simple comprehension, and one phrase word order.
 I practiced all levels at home, but could not give these activities a try with adult clients since I currently service pediatrics.
 Having worked in the hospital and rehabilitative settings, I could see Reading Toolkit being helpful for those recovering from a stroke.
 It is a great resource for home programming if the client has access to an iPad.
 Overall, Reading Toolkit appears to cover all the bases to support adult reading rehabilitation.

 Here’s what the developers have to say about the app: